 There are many tools that can facilitate campaign management.
 Whether you need a way to keep your adventure organized, create battle maps for your players or perhaps you're looking for epic music to get everyone in the mood, you'll find some great options in the following list.

 Virtual Tabletops (VT or VTT) are designed to allow users to play games on their computer that are traditionally played on or around a table.
 There are several different flavours of VTT, free and commercial, each with their own pros and cons.

 A free, fast-growing VTT with a big plus: runs entirely on your browser.
 They have a big user-base so it's quite easy to find a game.
 They also have different subscription levels (for the GM) that remove the ads and include great features such as dynamic lighting and mobile support.
-The only limitation of that big plus I mentioned is that you can't run very big maps with dynamic lighting, or it'll lag.
+There are plenty of community created character sheets for most games out there, and the API support with the Pro subscription allows for the use of life-changing scripts.

 An oldie but a goodie.
 It's been around since the beginning and is currently getting a facelift after a very successful kickstarter campaign, turning into d20Pro Unlimited.
 At the moment it supports d20 games, but after they're done in a couple of months, they'll add support for virtually everything.
 It's free for users as long as the GM has a license that allows them to join.
 The license is paid for only once unlike a subscription, and many features are always included such as dynamic lighting.
 It does require you to download the software, but it should allow for higher performance.